robinvanuden/to-bits/README.md

 **Gameplay Overview:**
 ToBits sets the stage for an exhilarating battle where players engage in a relentless fight for supremacy.
-As you navigate through the vibrant and ever-changing platform environment, be on the lookout for weapons that materialize at unpredictable locations.
+As you navigate through the vibrant and ever-changing platform environment, be on the lookout for weapons that materialise at unpredictable locations.
 From laser guns to energy swords, each weapon offers a unique advantage, transforming the battlefield into a chaotic arena of skill and strategy.